FAQs

 Chicago

-The Chicago Metroboard includes all CTA subway and elevated lines, and will include the new green line Damen station.
+The Chicago Metroboard includes all CTA subway and elevated lines.
+It includes the newly opened green line Damen station and the Red Line extension to 130th St.

 Data is received directly from the CTA.